praveenag/ci_chef_jenkins_rails/README.md

 * nginx with ssl and basic authorization so your CI is protected
 * postgresql - for running your rails tests
 * nodejs - for compiling your rails assets
+* jenkins user ssh key and StrictHostKeyChecking no for github.com